 Faced with billions of dollars in lawsuits, the Manville Corporation (formerly Johns-Manville) filed for bankruptcy in 1982.
 This was one of the largest bankruptcies of the time.

 Other major asbestos companies like Owens-Corning, W.R.
-Grace, and U.S. Gypsum followed suit with their own asbestos bankruptcies.
+Grace, and U.S. Gypsum followed suit with their own asbestos bankruptcies 20 years later.

 In conjunction with these high-profile bankruptcies, the government passed new legislation to limit the use of asbestos moving forward and reduce the existing risks by removing asbestos products from older buildings.